 Start by listing all the essential expenses you know you'll have.
 This is the foundation of your budget.
 Get quotes from several moving companies to understand the baseline cost of the physical move.
 Then, think about everything else you'll need to buy.
 This includes packing materials like boxes and tape, new office furniture or supplies, and any initial deposits for the new space.
 Don't forget to account for professional services, such as cleaners for the old and new offices or an interior designer to help plan the new layout.
 Creating a detailed office moving checklist can help ensure you don't miss any of these fundamental costs.

-Factor in Tech and Infrastructure
+Budget for Tech and Infrastructure Costs

 Moving your technology requires special attention and a dedicated part of your budget.
 This goes beyond just moving computers.
 Your servers, networking equipment, and phone systems are the backbone of your business, and they need to be handled with care.
 You may need to hire a specialized IT relocation company that uses climate-controlled vehicles and proper equipment to move your fragile hardware safely.
 Also, consider the costs of setting up the new space, like wiring for internet and phone lines, installing security systems, and potentially upgrading your hardware or software to better suit the new office.